-- 4.5.3 The TRAVL database has been interrogated to identify servicing requirements of each land use within the development from comparable sites in London.
-Full details of these trip rates are included in the Appendix F. A summary of the relevant information from the TRAVL assessment is provided in Table 4.3 overleaf. - 4.5.4 The daily service vehicle trip rates used for this assessment are as follows: - Retail (A1/A3/A4 retail land use) 0.477 trips per day per 100 sq.m for A3 Food and Drink use as a robust assessment. - Residential (C3 land use) 0.056 trips per day per unit.
+- 4.5.4 The commercial units will use a separate enclosure to the south side of the site access that can house 4 x 1100l refuse/ recycling bins.
+This application provides for these bins to be accessed from the path adjacent to the site's southern boundary thereby avoiding any obstruction to the site access.
+The tenants of the commercial units will take responsibility for the transfer of their waste from the unit to the bin store. - 4.5.5 At the time of collection the refuse vehicle will pull across the site access and the bins will be emptied.
+Once the bins are emptied they will be returned to their enclosure.
+From there the estate management team will transfer the empty bins back to the appropriate bin store. - 4.5.6 The TRAVL database has been interrogated to identify servicing requirements of each land use within the development from comparable sites in London.
+Full details of these trip rates are included in the Appendix F. A summary of the relevant information from the TRAVL assessment is provided in Table 4.3 overleaf. - 4.5.7 The daily service vehicle trip rates used for this assessment are as follows: - Retail (A1/A3/A4 retail land use) 0.477 trips per day per 100 sq.m for A3 Food and Drink use as a robust assessment. - Residential (C3 land use) 0.056 trips per day per unit.